jsy10/DSQ-Restaurant/README.md

 ## Menu

 The online delivery shop DSQ Restaurant allows the user to take a look at the Restaurant's menu (route: /menu) that consists of many dished-drinks from 5 categories (Appetizer, Beers, Drinks, Main Dish, Salad) and the default price is in Euros.
-Also on route: /menu/currency the user can type the currency he/she prefers to convert the prices of the menu to that currency (ex. route: /mene/gbp).
+Also on route: /menu/currency the user can type the currency he/she prefers to convert the prices of the menu to that currency (ex. route: /menu/gbp).
-This is possible through a publicly availiable API (http://fixer.io).
+This is possible through a publicly available API (http://fixer.io).

 ## Order